taustation-fan/taustation-fan.github.io/orbital-mechanics.md

 A pragmatic approach is to first determine the radiuses, and only then approach the second half of the equations.

-Finally, you can use the value of μ to determine the mass of the central body.
+Finally, you can use the value of μ to determine the mass of the central body as:

+    M = (2π)² / (G * μ )

+(Remember to convert the periods from segments and units to seconds to end up with SI units).

 ## Findings So Far